iainctduncan/papers/source/conclusion.rst

 for Max *event messages*.
 Generating timing data as part of an audio stream is not affected.
 (CTN: Lyon 2012, 121-179)
-This could be useful for those wishing to sequence synthesizers controlled by control voltages, as this is done in modern audio workstations by outputing control voltage signals as audio streams.
+This could be useful for those wishing to sequence synthesizers controlled by control voltages, as this is done in modern audio workstations by outputting control voltage signals as audio streams.
 While Scheme, as a high-level language with a garbage collector, is unlikely to be appropriate for heavy digital signal processing, control voltage